FACN1/Week3-Khan-ElBash/README.md

 4. Be inspired to search for another film after such a great experience
 5. Repeat

 ## Stretch Goals
 - Make the search box autofill with films

+## How did we do it?
+-first we added the project file and build some skeletons for the modules.
+-then we started working on html files.
+-We started making tests for the modules and functions -after the test building we started writing the functions.
+-fixing some damn conflicts.